 - Tell us about a time when you received constructive feedback and how you responded.

 - What is something new you’ve learned in the past two years given the social changes that have occurred within the U.S. and around the world (pandemic, racial inequality, health disparities, etc.)?

 - What is something you learned in the past two years that has changed your outlook?

 - What is something you have learned from someone else’s perspective in the past two years?

-The application deadline for Fall term is October 7th, 2023.
+The application deadline for Winter term is February 23rd, 2024.